ZXShady/enchantum/README.md

 - Supports C++17.
 - Clean and Simple Functor based API `enchantum::to_string(E)` no `enchantum::to_string<E::V>()` since compile times are fast.
 - Features like disabling null termination if not needed and specifying common enum prefix for C style enums, and reflect '0' values for bit flag enums.
-- Supports all sort of enums (scoped,unscoped,C style unfixed underlying type,anonymous namespaced enums, enums with commas in their typename,etc...);
+- Supports all sort of enums (scoped,unscoped,C style unfixed underlying type,anonymous namespaced enums, enums with commas in their typename,etc..)
 - Most efficient object binary size and executable size.
 - Null terminated strings.
+- 0 Allocations
+- Compiler errors for not fully reflected enums.

 **Cons**
-- Compiler errors are incomprehensible if something goes wrong, needs a level 10 wizard to read them.
-- No support for wide strings (yet)
+- No support for wide strings.

 ---